-Carbohydrate - the main source of fuel for the body.
+Carbohydrate - The main source of fuel for the body.
 Carbohydrates include starches and sugars and are found in bread, pasta, fruits, vegetables, milk, and sweets.
 Carbs are broken down into a sugar called glucose.

-Dawn phenomenon - a rise in blood glucose levels that occurs in the early morning hours.
+Dawn phenomenon - A rise in blood glucose levels that occurs in the early morning hours.

-Gastroparesis - a condition in which neuropathy affects the nerves controlling the digestive tract and causes difficulty processing or disposing of food.
+Gastroparesis - A condition in which neuropathy affects the nerves controlling the digestive tract and causes difficulty processing or disposing of food.
 It can cause nausea, vomiting, bloating or diarrhea.

-Glucose tolerance test - a blood test done every hour or at the 2-hour point after drinking a concentrated sugar liquid.
+Glucose tolerance test - A blood test done every hour or at the two-hour point after drinking a concentrated sugar liquid.
 This is one test used to diagnosis diabetes.
-If at 2 hours, the blood glucose rises to over 200 mg/dl you have diabetes.
+If, at two hours, the blood glucose rises to over 200 mg/dl you have diabetes.

-Hyperglycemia - blood glucose is generally considered "high" when it is 150 mg/dl or above the individual's blood glucose target.
+Hyperglycemia - Blood glucose is generally considered "high" when it is 150 mg/dl or above the individual's blood glucose target.

-Hypoglycemia - blood glucose that is below 50 mg/dl or without symptoms or below 90 mg/dl with symptoms.
+Hypoglycemia - Blood glucose that is below 50 mg/dl or without symptoms or below 90 mg/dl with symptoms.

-Intermediate-acting insulin - a type of insulin that begins to work to lower blood glucose within 1 to 4 hours with a peak action of 4 to 15 hours after injection.
+Intermediate-acting insulin - A type of insulin that begins to work to lower blood glucose within one to four hours with a peak action of four to 15 hours after injection.
 These include NPH and lente.

-Interstitial fluid glucose - a thin layer of fluid which surrounds the body's cells.
-Interstitial fluid glucose measurements lag behind blood glucose monitoring by 10-25 minutes.
+Interstitial fluid glucose - A thin layer of fluid which surrounds the body's cells.
+Interstitial fluid glucose measurements lag behind blood glucose monitoring by ten to 25 minutes.
 The intent of interstitial glucose monitoring is to assist in detection of trends or patterns in glucose levels.

-Long-acting peaking - a type of insulin that begins to work 4 to 6 hours after injection with a peak action of 8 to 30 hours and lasts for 24-36 hours.
+Long-acting peaking - A type of insulin that begins to work four to six hours after injection with a peak action of eight to 30 hours and lasts for 24 to 36 hours.
 This includes ultralente.

-Long-acting peakless - a type of basal insulin that begins working within 1-2 hours after injection and lasts for 24 hours.
+Long-acting peakless - A type of basal insulin that begins working within one ot two hours after injection and lasts for 24 hours.
 This includes glargine.

-Short-acting insulin - a type of insulin that begins working within 30 to 60 minutes and peaks 1 to 5 hours after injection.
+Short-acting insulin - A type of insulin that begins working within 30 to 60 minutes and peaks one to five hours after injection.
 The common form of short-acting insulin is "regular."

-6.0 References, Citations & Resources:
+7.0 References, Citations & Resources: